 Stress and anxiety can trigger vape cravings, and make it harder for you to quit for good.
 You may be tempted to reach for your vape when you have these feelings, but vaping is not an effective way to cope.
 There are healthy and effective ways to deal with stress and anxiety.

 Stress is a normal part of life—everyday worries, responsibilities, and hassles all contribute to your overall stress level.
 Too much stress can make you feel overwhelmed and affect your mood.
-If you automatically reach for your vape when you are stressed out, you will need to have a plan for handling stress when you quit.
+If you automatically reach for your vape when you are stressed out try creating a personalized quit plan to help you come up with strategies for dealing with stress without vaping.

 Anxiety is feeling worried, nervous, or panicky.
 Anxiety can be a reaction to stress, or it can be triggered by other things in your life.
 It’s normal to experience anxiety from time to time – but anxiety can be a problem if it is frequent or interferes with your daily life.